pomerium/documentation/content/docs/core/configuration.md

 Both configuration file keys and environment variables are case sensitive.

-Configuration file keys are always lowercase and use dashes (`-`).
-Environmental variables are identical to configuration file keys, except they are always uppercase and use underscores (`_`).
+Configuration file keys are always lowercase.
+Environmental variables are identical to configuration file keys, except they are always uppercase.

 See the [Reference](/docs/reference) page for a comprehensive list of Pomerium's configuration settings.